 In 2008, at 24 years old, I set the ambitious goal of focusing on The Strand as a niche market.
-I knew the only way I could compete was to hone my skills and provide the highest level of service, marketing and knowledge to my clients.
+I knew the only way I could compete was to hone my skills and provide the highest level of service, marketing, and knowledge to my clients.

 To me, it was the Mount Everest of our market.
 It was daunting, but I also felt that my efforts there would spill over to the rest of our local market.
-That is my standard for every listing I take: every seller is going to benefit with a higher quality presentation of their home and international exposure.
+That is my standard for every listing I take: every seller is going to benefit from a higher quality presentation of their home and international exposure.

-The more time, money and energy I put into selling their property, the more they will net at the end of the day.
+The more time, money, and energy I put into selling their property, the more they will net at the end of the day.
 Also, I think it helps that I offer a full-service business model.
 The core of my business is obviously in resident sales, but I might also help a client sell a property, and at the same time, exchange that sale into acquiring a new investment property.